 For more information about the harms of tobacco use, see:

 - Harms of Cigarette Smoking and Health Benefits of Quitting

 For help quitting, see:

-- How To Handle Withdrawal Symptoms and Triggers When You Decide To Quit Smoking
+- Handling Nicotine Withdrawal and Triggers When You Decide to Quit Tobacco

 - Cigarette Smoking: Health Risks and How to Quit (PDQ®)

 Also, NCI offers free, confidential information about quitting tobacco by phone and online:

 - The NCI quitline, 1-877-44U-QUIT (1-877-448-7848), is available Monday through Friday, 9:00 a.m. to 9:00 p.m.
 ET.

 - Smoking cessation counselors are available online by clicking the "Quitting Smoking" button in the LiveHelp pop-up, Monday through Friday, 9:00 a.m. to 9:00 p.m.
 ET.